 Paraesophageal Or Fixed Hernias

-The fixed or paraesophageal hernia is rare, but concerning.
+The fixed or paraesophageal hernia is rare but concerning.
 The fixed paraesophageal or hiatal hernia is static.
-In essence, it is a stationary (fixed) hernia where a part of your stomach pushes or slides above the diaphragm.
+In essence, it is stationary (fixed) hernia where a part of your stomach pushes or slides above the diaphragm.
 Clinically it is of significance because it can lead to vascular compression, causing a decreased blood flow to the stomach.

 Mixed Hernia (Mixed Hiatus Hernia)

-The mixed form of esophageal hernia is an occurrence where both the sliding and fixed hernia exists parallel to each other.
+The mixed form of esophageal hernia is an occurrence where both the sliding and fixed hernia parallel each other.
 It is the rarest form.
 Patients with mixed hiatal hernia have a significant weakening of the hiatus (opening in the diaphragm).
 For most, it is a progression of the paraesophageal or fixed hiatus hernia.

 What Are Causes Of Diaphragmatic Hernia?

 Here are the most common causes of a hiatal hernia (diaphragmatic hernia):

 - Frequent Coughing